 It’s tiny.
 Really tiny.
 When the full size sofa bed is made, it nearly fills the caravan up!
 But, rest assured…the good news is you won’t fall out of your comfy bed and your camp will be quite warm, even on cool evenings, as it is insulated and fully enclosed.
 With three windows that swing open, you can catch some breezes, if you prefer.
 Sleep surrounded by a grove of coast live oaks and soft acacia trees with great horned owls calling in the night from high in nearby 145 year-old eucalyptus trees.
 Wake up to the calls of hawks and osprey in the skies above in a quiet retreat with a little urban noise across the Napa River, in the distance.

 The campsite does not have regular electricity, but just enough in little battery packs to charge your electronic devises and power the lights.
-Renowned for its cleanliness, the porta potty is just a few steps away.
+Renowned for its cleanliness, there's a porta potty just a few steps away.
 There’s a pretty private gathering space adjacent and a small cook station outfitted with cooking and food prep basics, including coffee and tea making and tableware.
 We supply an ice chest with ice and potable water.
 Due to the extreme fire danger and no easily accessible water, we only allow BBQ grilling and an outdoor fireplace at our visitor center, a 5-minute walk from your camp.
 Parking is just a few yards from your campsite.
 Sound fun?!